CSCfi/korp-backend/korpplugins/README.md

 defining a plugin function for a mount point, they are called in their order of definition in the module.

-For `filter_*` mount points, the value returned by a plugin is passed as the first argument to function of the next plugin.
-However, if the returned value is `None`, either explicitly or if the function has no `return` statement with a value, the value is ignored and the argument is passed as is to the next plugin.
-Thus, a plugin function that does not modify the value need not return it.

-If the plugin functions of a class should be applied only to certain kinds of requests, for example, to a certain endpoint, it can override the class method `applies_to(cls, request)` to return `True` only for requests to which the plugin is applicable.
+If the plugin functions of a class should be applied only to certain kinds of requests, for example, to a certain endpoint, the class can override the class method `applies_to(cls, request)` to return `True` only for requests to which the plugin is applicable.
 (The parameter `request` is the actual Flask request object, not a proxy.)

-An example of a mount-point plugin function:

-    class Test1b(korpplugins.KorpFunctionPlugin):

-        def filter_result(self, result, request):
-            """Wrap the result dictionary in "wrap" and add "endpoint".""" return {"endpoint": request.endpoint,
-                    "wrap": result}
+### Keeping request-specific state

 Request-specific data can be passed from one plugin function to another within the same plugin class by using a `dict` attribute (or